- Thermostat lost its Z-Wave connection to the panel

 Common Causes

-• Thermostat battery dead if battery-powered model
+- Thermostat battery dead on battery-powered setups

 Most fixes happen in the first 3 steps.